Home

 History

-As Deborah Colton Gallery reaches twenty years of being incorporated in the art business, the gallery reflects on select exhibitions and highlights.
+As Deborah Colton Gallery reaches twenty-five years of being incorporated in the art business, the gallery reflects on select exhibitions and highlights.

 In the 2500 Summer Street, Deborah Colton Gallery brought video and futuristic Sci-Artists like Suzanne Anker and Michael Rees to Houston in 2004, at a time when the city was not showing much video or digital interactive works yet.
 Examples of this in 2004 were Deborah Colton Gallery exhibitions like Integrating Digital Consciousness and Touch & Temperature: Art in the Cybernetic Totalism that included pioneers in digital art and top artists like Manfred Mohr from Germany and Yael Kanarek and such futuristic artists like Matthew Barney from New York.
 In 2005 Deborah Colton Gallery debuted in Houston The Godfather of American avant-garde cinema, Jonas Mekas, in the solo exhibition Film Framed, and at the same time started the movement to revere Houston art history through representing the Estate of Suzanne Paul.
 In 2005 also, the gallery introduced the Warhol Factory’s Ultra Violet to Houston in the New Cartoon exhibition and then gave Ultra Violet a solo exhibition in 2006.